 ILEANNA SOPHIA CHELADYN

-A Canadian dance artist and scholar currently based on Patwin lands (Davis, California)and on Coast Salish lands (Vancouver, BC, Canada), pursuing a PhD in Sociocultural Anthropology at UC Davis,
+A Canadian dance artist and scholar currently based on Patwin lands (Davis, California)and on Coast Salish lands (Vancouver, BC, Canada), pursuing a PhD in Sociocultural Anthropology at UC Davis.
+Currently the scholar in residence at The Scotiabank Dance Centre.

 Her work is critical of prescriptive mind/body dualisms and hegemonic approaches to kinesthetic experience.
 She makes movement, textile, and text-based art in quiet, devoted, clumsy, and rigorous ways to bring creative and infrastructural change to her communities.